Baden Army: Napoleonic Wars and Confederation of the Rhine

 The French Revolution and resulting tensions between France and the great powers of the Holy Roman Empire put Baden in a difficult situation.
-On the one hand, in the course of the revolution, it finally lost control of its possessions on the left bank of the Rhine; and on the other hand it was situated on the Upper Rhine, wedged between France and Further Austria and exposed to the danger of becoming a theatre of war as it had been during the Thirty Years' War of 1608–1648.
+On the one hand, in the course of the revolution, it finally lost control of its possessions on the left bank of the Rhine; and on the other hand it was situated on the Upper Rhine, wedged between France and Further Austria and exposed to the danger of becoming a theatre of war as it had been during the Thirty Years' War of 1618–1648.

 First Coalition War

-In the autumn of 1792, the Margraviate joined the anti-French coalition joined and undertook to provide 1,000 soldiers.
+In the autumn of 1792, the Margraviate joined the anti-French coalition and undertook to provide 1,000 soldiers.
 In return, the coalition promised to return the occupied left bank of the Rhine to Baden when a peace treaty was agreed and to reimburse its war costs.
 In addition to its regular forces, Heinrich Medicus organised a Baden state militia consisting of single 19–50 year olds, so that the military strength of the Margraviate grew to around 16,000 men.
 Military spending also rose drastically, the average ten-year defence budget between 1789 and 1798 was around 158,000 gulden.

 As a result of its defeat in the War of the First Coalition, however, the coalition's promises were not fulfilled and Baden's left bank of the Rhine was finally lost de facto in 1794.
 Prussia reached an accommodation with France in 1795, and the Margrave of Baden also committed to peace: in 1796 a separate treaty was signed, Baden left the coalition and gave up its left bank territory.
 However, since Austria continued the war, Baden, which was actually neutral, became a theatre of war: there were battles at Emmendingen and Schliengen in October 1796 and parts of South Baden were plundered by the French armies.

 Second Coalition War

 In the War of the Second Coalition, Margrave Charles Frederick remained neutral.
-As a result of the Reichsdeputationshauptschluss in 1803 and the Treaty of Pressburg, Baden increased its territory: in addition to land owned by the Church and former imperial cities, the Electorate of the Palatine and the Breisgau became part of the Margraviate which, in 1803, was elevated to become an Electorate and, in 1806, a Grand Duchy.
-Many of the new Baden territories had previously raised their own small military forces which now now became part of the Baden Army.
+As a result of the Reichsdeputationshauptschluss in 1803 and the Treaty of Pressburg, Baden increased its territory: in addition to land ruled by the Church and former Imperial cities, the Electoral Palatine and the Breisgau became part of the Margraviate which, in 1803, was elevated to become an Electorate and, in 1806, a Grand Duchy.
+Many of the new Baden territories had previously raised their own small military forces which now became part of the Baden Army.
 This grew and included the following in 1806:

 The total strength of the army was 14 battalions of infantry, 10 squadrons of cavalry and three batteries of artillery.
 The Electorate/Grand Duchy was divided into four cantons along the lines of the Prussian model.